Epstein accuser Virginia Giuffre says she has days to live after car wreck

 Virginia Giuffre, who accused Prince Andrew and Jeffrey Epstein of sexual abuse, claims she has four days to live after a brutal car crash.

-Giuffre posted a photo of her bruised face lying on a hospital bed on Instagram, explaining that doctors told her she had “four days to live” due to kidney failure after a car crash.
+Giuffre, who was most recently living in Australia, posted a photo of her bruised face lying on a hospital bed on Instagram, explaining that doctors told her she had “four days to live” due to kidney failure following the wreck.

 “I’ve gone into kidney renal failure, they’ve given me four days to live, transferring me to a specialist hospital in urology,” she continued.